 ANNUAL DISTRIBUTIONS TO THE POOR - From 1910 to 1999 the Charity’s income was derived from allotment rents and a few investments, in roughly equal proportions.
 After providing for administration and management expenses, the remainder was distributed to the deserving poor who were resident in the Parish of Weybridge.

 CURRENT ARRANGEMENTS - That position remained unaltered until 1992 when the Charity Commission approved a new Scheme whereby the local authority (Elmbridge Borough Council) agreed to surrender its role as corporate Trustee.
 The Charity now has a revised constitution with eleven independent Managing Trustees to administer the Charity.
 Six of those Trustees (who need not necessarily be Council Members) are nominated by Elmbridge Borough Council and the remaining five by the Trustees.

 The sale of the small Pine Grove allotment land holding in 1999 provided sufficient additional investment income to extend considerably the Charity’s work and enable it to have its own separate administration.
 Due to the previous historic lack of funding, the Charity has since undertaken considerable capital and improvement works at the Churchfields Allotments, which has made them more easily workable.

-The objective of the Charity has always been to benefit the poor of Weybridge.
-The Charity's Object was amended in 2000 in order to remain in line with that.
-Its sole Object is “the relief of persons resident in the area of benefit who are in need, hardship or distress”.
+The objective of the Charity has always been, and through various amendments to the Constitution since 1910, still remains the “Relief of persons resident in the Parish of Weybridge who are in need, hardship or distress”.

-From 2002 the area of benefit was extended to the whole of Weybridge as determined by the boundaries of the Local Government Wards of Weybridge North and South, Oatlands Park and St Georges Hill.
-It comprises the Weybridge KT13 postcode area.
+From 2002 the area of benefit was extended to the whole of Weybridge as determined by the boundaries of the local government wards of Weybridge North and South, Oatlands Park and St Georges Hill.
+It comprises the Weybridge KT13 Postcode.